- What is Medicare Advantage (MA)?

 The ACA has established an annual fee on the health insurance sector that will impact MA revenues by 1.9% to 2.3%.

-The ACA has also changed how CMS will pay Medicare Advantage Organizations (MAOs) by phasing in benchmarks calculated as a percentage of per capital fee for service Medicare spending.
+The ACA has also changed how CMS will pay Medicare Advantage Organizations (MAOs).
+This is done by phasing in benchmarks calculated as a percentage of per capital fee for service Medicare spending.
 This is likely to reduce MA plan payment benchmarks by 2.5%.
 There is a little confusion on how this benchmark will be set.

 CMS began offsetting the effect of MAO’s more efficient coding in diagnosis reporting (since providers sent procedures not diagnosed so the patients seem riskier) by reducing MA plan payments (total of 4.91%)